Liberee’s Story: Rwandan Genocide Survivor Returns to Her WFP Roots

 “Food is always a lifesaving requirement during and following conflict,” says Liberee.
 “During and immediately after the genocide, food availability was every survivor’s prayer.
 When we received food assistance from the U.N.
 World Food Programme, we rejoiced.
 I will never forget the yellow corn meal, or pâte jaune, which we ate during this period.
 I will also never forget the ‘USA’-branded fortified oil and high-energy biscuits, all distributed by the U.N.
 World Food Programme to save our lives.”

 In the wake of the genocide, the U.N.
 World Food Programme distributed emergency food assistance to people in need.
 The U.N.
-World Food Programme still provides lifesaving humanitarian food and nutrition assistance to approximately 138,000 refugees from neighboring Burundi and the Democratic Republic of Congo.
+World Food Programme still provides lifesaving humanitarian food and nutrition assistance to over 100,000 refugees from neighboring Burundi and the Democratic Republic of Congo.

 But the organization also provides technical assistance to the government and other stakeholders to strengthen food systems against increasing volatility and climate shocks.
 This ensures that affordable and sustainable healthy diets are available to all, and it helps improves farmers’ livelihoods throughout the entire food value chain.
 The U.N.
 World Food Programme also supports the government to scale-up nutritious and locally sourced school meals to students across Rwanda.